shaikshaheenn/CODTECH-task2/README.md

-NAME:SHAIK SHAHEEN
+Name:SHAIK SHAHEEN
-COMPANY:CODTECH IT SOLUTIONS
+Company:CODTECH IT SOLUTIONS
 ID:CT08DS7130
-DOMAIN:SQL
+Domain:SQL
-DURATION:AUGUST TO SEPTEMBER 2024
+Duration:AUGUST TO SEPTEMBER 2024
-MENTOR:NEELA SANTHOSH KUMAR
+Mentor:NEELA SANTHOSH KUMAR

 OVERVIEW OF PROJECT:ONLINE RETAIL STORE MANAGEMENT

-objective
+OBJECTIVE:
 The primary objective is to create a robust, scalable, and efficient database that can handle the complexities of an online retail environment.

 Efficiently storing and retrieving product information.